Ganesha Chaturthi is a Hindu festival celebrated on the birthday (rebirth) of Lord Ganesha, the son of Shiva and Parvati.

 Also known as Vinayak Chaturthi, Ganesh Chaturthi is a festival celebrating the day on which Lord Ganesh appeared on earth for his devotees.
 Ganesh, also known as Ganapati, is the elephant headed God, worshipped before all Gods in the Hindu religion.
 Lord Ganesha is worshipped as the god of wisdom, prosperity and good fortune and traditionally remembered at the beginning of all new ventures for his blessings.

 According to the Hindu calendar, Ganesh Chaturthi is celebrated on the Shukla Chaturthi which usually occurs between 20 August and 15 September.
-This year the day falls on Thursday, 17th of September 2015.
+This year Ganesh Chaturthi will begin on 25 August 2017 and ends on 5th September 2017.

 The festival lasts for almost 10 days and is celebrated with greatest enthusiasm in the Indian state of Maharashtra.